Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: The Harmonic Polynomial Cell method (HPC) with immersed free surface

 In order to solve the above mentioned BVP at a given time, the HPC method introduced by~\citet{HPC:shao2012towards} is used.
 It is briefly described here, and more details can be found in~\citet{HPC:shao2014harmonic},~\citet{HPC:hanssen2015harmonic,HPC:hanssen2017free},~\citet{HPC:hanssen2019non} and~\citet{HPC:ma2017local}.
 In this work, the HPC approach is implemented and tested in 2 spatial dimensions, \ie in the vertical plane $(x,z)$, for a wide range of parameters.

 The fluid domain is discretized with overlapping macro-cells which are composed of 9 nodes in 2 dimensions.
 Those macro-cells are obtained by assembling four adjacent quadrilateral cells on an underlying quadrangular mesh.
 The four cells of a macro-cell share a same vertex node, called the "central node" or "center" of the macro-cell.
-A typical macro-cell is schematically shown in figure~(\ref{sch:HPC_cell}), with the corresponding local index numbers of the 9 nodes.
+A typical macro-cell is schematically shown in \cref{sch:HPC_cell}, with the corresponding local index numbers of the 9 nodes.
 With this convention, any node with global index $n$ has the local index "9" in the considered macro-cell and is considered as an interior fluid point, whereas for example node with local index "4" can either be a fluid point or a point lying an a boundary.
-If node "4" is also inside the fluid domain, it also defines another macro-cell whose the center right point (with local index "5") will then correspond to the node with global index $n$.
+In the case node ``4'' is also an interior fluid point, it defines a new macro-cell overlapping the original one: nodes denoted 6,7,8,9,2 and 1 in \cref{sch:HPC_cell} also belong to this macro-cell centered by ``4''.

-In each macro-cell, the velocity potential is approximated as a weighted sum of the 8 first harmonic polynomials (HP), the later being fundamental polynomial solutions of the Laplace equation~(\ref{eq:Laplace}).
+In each macro-cell, the velocity potential is approximated as a weighted sum of the 8 first harmonic polynomials (HP), the latter being fundamental polynomial solutions of the Laplace \cref{eq:Laplace}.
 A discussion about which of the HP are to be chosen is given in \citet{HPC:ma2017local}.
 Here, we follow \citet{HPC:shao2012towards}, and select all polynomials of order 0 to 3 plus one fourth-order polynomial, namely: $f_1(\tI{x})=1$, $f_2(\tI{x})=x$, $f_3(\tI{x})=z$, $f_4(\tI{x})=xz$, $f_5(\tI{x})=x^2-z^2$, $f_6(\tI{x})=x^3-3xz^2$, $f_7(\tI{x})=-z^3+3x^2z$ and $f_8(\tI{x})=x^4-6x^2z^2 +z^4$.
 Here, $\tI{x}=(x,z)$ represents the spatial coordinates.
 Thereafter, we define $\tI{\bar{x}} = \tI{x}-\tI{x}_9$ the same spatial coordinate in the local reference frame of the macro-cell, with $\tI{x}_9$ being the center node of the macro cell.
 From a given macro-cell, the potential can be approximated at a location $\tI{x}$ as: